sutantyo/coding/algorithms/graph/shortest-path.md

 ```

 ## Bellman-Ford
-Bellman-Ford is much easier to write, but can also be much
+Bellman-Ford is much easier to write but also slower.
-slower.
-One difference is that we should not use -1 to mark
+Since it is able to work with negative edge weights,
-unreachable node.
-In the example below, I use `10000`
+we cannot use -1 to mark an unreachable node, so
-which is probably too small.
+in the code below, I use 10,000.

 ```cpp
 vector<string> bellman_ford(vector<vector<int>> input, int n, int start){